Bullfighting: Spain

-Perú
+Peru

-Outside of Spain, the country in which bullfighting has enjoyed the most popularity even today is Peru.
+Outside of Spain, the country in which bullfighting has enjoyed the most popularity today is Peru.
 The Plaza de toros de Acho, the oldest bullring in the Americas and second oldest in the world after La Maestranza in Spain (not counting the Roman Empire-era Arles Amphitheatre in France), serves as the premier bullring in the country and is classified as a national historic monument.
 The bullfighting fair held in honor of the annual Señor de los Milagros festival takes place at the plaza on Sundays through October and November.
-During the fair, Lima brings in some of the world's most lauded talent (the bill for 2019 included Andrés Roca Rey, Sebastian Castella, and Jose Mari Manzanares) The best bullfighter of the year is awarded the Escapulario de Oro (Golden Scapular), while the " Escapulario de Plata" Silver Scapular goes to the provider of the best bull.
+During the fair, Lima brings in some of the world's most lauded talent (the bill for 2019 included Andrés Roca Rey, Sebastian Castella, and José Mari Manzanares) The best bullfighter of the year is awarded the Escapulario de Oro (Golden Scapular), while the Escapulario de Plata (Silver Scapular) goes to the provider of the best bull.
 Sometimes either or both scapulars may go not awarded.

+Costa Rica

+The most famous bull in Costa Rica was named Malacrianza, and he was responsible for the deaths of two riders; he killed one in 2005 and another in 2006.
+Malacrianza was credited with revitalizing the popularity of bullfighting in Costa Rica, as the sport was declining in popularity prior to his debut, but the widespread media coverage of the deaths he caused generated nationwide interest.